Jc-alt logo

 Two Pointers Application: K Pointer Variants

-Ex: Given an integer array nums, return all the unique triplets [nums[i], nums[j], nums[k]] that sum to 0.
+Ex: Given array, return unique triplets [nums[i], nums[j], nums[k]] that sum to 0.

 def threeSum(nums):